 The purpose of the Wisconsin Arts Board’s Cultural Facilities Assistance Program is to help Wisconsin’s new performing arts presenters to meet the needs of their communities.
 Specifically the program will help new presenters to: learn more about the field of presenting the performing arts; increase access to the resources needed to present their work effectively; strengthen organizational capacity, staff, and boards; conduct community assessments; and present one artist from beyond the local community in a performance.

-The purpose of the “Phantom Art Galleries – Wisconsin” Pilot Program is to encourage artists, arts professionals, and arts organizations to partner with downtown development entities (and vice versa) in order to revitalize their downtowns.
-Specifically, the program will provide grant recipients with funding and technical assistance to turn vacant downtown storefronts into temporary art galleries.
-In doing so, the empty downtown spaces are revitalized, and local/regional Wisconsin artists have access to non-traditional spaces in which to show their work.
+The Wisconsin Arts Board recognizes and encourages the potential of artists to help create healthy communities and vibrant downtown spaces.
+Because of this, the Wisconsin Arts Board developed the "Phantom Art Galleries – Wisconsin" Pilot Program in 2011, to encourage artists, arts professionals, and arts organizations to partner with downtown development entities (and vice versa) in order to revitalize their downtowns.
+Specifically, the program provided grant recipients with funding and technical assistance to turn vacant downtown storefronts into temporary art galleries.
+In doing so, the empty downtown spaces have been revitalized, and local/regional Wisconsin artists have access to non-traditional spaces in which to show their work.